knanne/knanne.github.io/_posts/2017-02-03-Notes on Django.md

 ## some helpful commands

-delete all data in databases
+Delete all data in databases

 ```shell
 python manage.py flush